JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-HTTP-Handlers.md

   dnr:type "VDS.RDF.TripleStore" .
 ```

 This specifies configuration for a Handler which responds to requests under the URI /protocol/ by providing a SPARQL Graph Store HTTP Protocol endpoint.
-The `dnr:protocolProcessor` property is used to specify the class that processes the protocol requests - for more details on configuring Protocol Processors see [[UserGuide/Configuration/Protocol Processors|Configuration API - Protocol Processors]].
+The `dnr:protocolProcessor` property is used to specify the class that processes the protocol requests - for more details on configuring Protocol Processors see [[Configuration API - Protocol Processors|UserGuide-Configuration-Protocol-Processors]].

 ## SPARQL Servers